unm-historiography/2016-fall/new-historiography/outlines/Alison.myth.md

      - Bonds of a people
           - Myths such as God's decleration of the Jews as his people brought them together and kept them together as a seperate people.
      - Instructions
-          - The fall of man is a myth that teaches obedience to God.
+          - The fall of man in the Bible is an instructional myth that is used to teach the importance of obedience to God.
+          - Kelley describes a Egyption writing in which the son of a king teaches his son the importance of continueing the traditions of his ancestors.
+This includes honoring the gods.
      - Justification
           - God choosing the levites as priests made them the legitmate tribe to hold that posistion.

 - Examples of myth
      - Bible